rust-lang/book/nostarch/chapter12.md

 Listing 12-9: Returning a <code>Result</code> from <code>Config::build</code>

-Our `build` function returns a `Result` with a `Config` instance in the success case and an `&'static str` in the error case.
+Our `build` function returns a `Result` with a `Config` instance in the success case and a string literal in the error case.
 Our error values will always be string literals that have the `'static` lifetime.

 We’ve made two changes in the body of the function: instead of calling `panic!`